 Gross income attributable to transportation, including shipping income, that either begins or ends, but that does not both begin and end, in the United States is considered to be 50% derived from sources within the United States (such 50% being "U.S. Source International Transportation Income").
-Subject to the discussion of "effectively connected" income below, Section 887 of the Code would impose on us a 4% U.S. income tax in respect of our U.S. Source International Transportation Income (without the allowance for deductions) unless we are exempt from U.S. federal income tax on such income under the rules contained in Section 883 of the Code.
-We do not expect to qualify for exemption under a tax treaty.
+Subject to the discussion of "effectively connected income" below, Section 887 of the Code imposes on us a 4% U.S. income tax in respect of our U.S. Source International Transportation Income (without the allowance for deductions) unless we are exempt from U.S. federal income tax on such income under a tax treaty or the rules contained in Section 883 of the Code.
 The other 50% of the income described in the first sentence of this paragraph would not be subject to U.S. income tax.